proudcommerce/devstral-vibe-sidebar/README.md

 ## About Devstral Vibe

 Devstral Vibe is an open-source command-line coding assistant powered by Devstral from Mistral AI.
-It is based on [Claude Code Sidebar](https://marketplace.visualstudio.com/items?itemName=diruuu.claude-code-sidebar) by [Rudi Wahyudi](https://marketplace.visualstudio.com/publishers/diruuu).
 It allows you to explore, modify, and execute changes across your codebase using natural language.

 Key features:

 - **Project Awareness**: Automatically scans file structure and Git status
 - **Smart References**: Reference files with `@`, execute shell commands with `!`
 - **Multi-file Orchestration**: Understands entire codebases for architecture-level reasoning